-However, many undergrads have never interfaced with a command-line interface, and even less have had the opportunity to learn programming.
-So, it was not surprising to find out some of my students did not know how to implement their laboratory experiments.
+However, many undergrads have never interfaced with a command-line interface, and even fewer have had the opportunity to learn programming.
+So, it was not surprising to find out that some of my students did not know how to implement their laboratory experiments.

 Inspired by the setup we have in our laboratory, I put together a minimal-setup script using Octave and Psychtoolbox, so they could program their experiments.
 One of the student groups had to run a follow-up experiment on spatial biases, and we came up with a fairly good script.
 Check it out here!

 The follow-up was successful, by the way.
 It turns out you can extinguish spatial biases.
 If you try.

 Here are some more articles you might like to read next: